CLIUtils/CLI11/README.md

 app.add_option(option_name, help_str="") // 🆕

 app.add_option(option_name,
-               variable_to_bind_to, // bool, int, float, vector, 🆕 enum, or string-like, or anything with a defined conversion from a string help_string="")
+               variable_to_bind_to, // bool, int, float, vector, 🆕 enum, or string-like, or anything with a defined conversion from a string or that takes an int🚧, double🚧, or string in a constructor. help_string="")

 app.add_option_function<type>(option_name,
-               function <void(const type &value)>, // 🆕 int, bool, float, enum, vector, or string-like, or anything with a defined conversion from a string help_string="")
+               function <void(const type &value)>, // 🆕 int, bool, float, enum, or string-like, or anything with a defined conversion from a string, or a vector of any of the previous objects.
+               help_string="")

 app.add_complex(... // Special case: support for complex numbers
+//🚧There is a template overload which takes two template parameters the first is the type of object to assign the value to, the second is the conversion type.
+The conversion type should have a known way to convert from a string.
+app.add_option<typename T, typename XC>(option_name,
+               T &output, // output must be assignable or constructible from a value of type XC help_string="")

 // Add flags
 app.add_flag(option_name,
              help_string="")

 app.add_flag(option_name,
-             variable_to_bind_to, // bool, int, 🆕 float, 🆕 vector, 🆕 enum, or 🆕 string-like, or 🆕 anything with a defined conversion from a string
+             variable_to_bind_to, // bool, int, 🆕 float, 🆕 vector, 🆕 enum, or 🆕 string-like, or 🆕 anything with a defined conversion from a string like add_option
              help_string="")

 app.add_flag_function(option_name, // 🆕